Culturally Arranged Marriages and Partnership Visas

 As it currently stands, people intending to marry NZ citizens, or residence class visa holders in New Zealand – may be granted a visitor visa for a maximum stay of 3 months.
 This comes with some provisions which include that:

-In order that your circumstances are not lost in translation, it is best to deal with a representative who understands your culture, and is able to represent you comprehensively to INZ.
-Our Immigration staff speak Hindi, Gujarati and Mandarin.
+To ensure that your circumstances are not lost in translation, it is best to deal with a representative who understands your culture, and is able to represent you comprehensively to INZ.
+Our Immigration staff speak Hindi, Gujarati, Mandarin and Filipino.
 Talk to us today for advice on how to proceed.

 “I have struggled with different legal firms over the years, but over the past few years I have engaged with Turner Hopkins with various requirements from personal relating to wills, family trust, property settlements and contracts through to commercial engagements including employment advice, commercial lease agreements and general legal advice.
 I have engaged with a number of the people in the firm and always found them professional, punctual in their responses and very sound in the advice provided.”